1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Local government units (counties, cities, towns, sanitary districts, water/sewer authorities), non-profit water/wastewater corporations, investor-owned drinking water utilities (for DWSRF), and publicly-owned landfills (for CWSRF-EC) in North Carolina.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local government units (counties, cities, towns, sanitary districts, water/sewer authorities), non-profit water/wastewater corporations, investor-owned drinking water utilities (for DWSRF), and publicly-owned landfills (for CWSRF-EC) in North Carolina.
+Confirm the full requirements in the official notice before applying.